Whether you’re greening up your space or crafting a gift for a friend, a DIY terrarium is a great choice.

 - glass-enclosed tables

-And, the biggest pro of going the DIY terrarium route is the ability to control everything!
+And, the biggest pro of building your own custom terrarium route is the ability to control everything!
 Might as well choose an awesome housing, right?

 How much does the ‘ground’ of your terrarium affect its overall health?